Skip to content

 Bipolar I Disorder

 Bipolar I disorder is diagnosed when a person experiences a manic episode.
-During a manic episode, people with bipolar I disorder experience an extreme increase in energy and may feel on top of the world or uncomfortably irritable in mood.
+During a manic episode, people with bipolar I disorder experience an extreme increase in energy and mood changes, including feeling extremely happy or uncomfortably irritable.
 Some people with bipolar I disorder also experience depressive or hypomanic episodes, and most people with bipolar I disorder also have periods of neutral mood.

 Symptoms of Bipolar I Disorder